ifexthy/voynich-nlp-analysis/README.md

 *   UMAP and PaCMAP visualization support, in addition to PCA - enabling nonlinear dimensionality reduction for richer clustering insights.
 *   Currently handles 3 reducers via CLI argument: no argument is PCA, --reducer umap, and --reducer pacmap.
 *   Should be noted that I haven't been able to get this project to work correctly on MacOS, only Windows.
+*   Updated the model from all-MiniLM-L6-v2 to paraphrase-multilingual-mpnet-base-v2 as it's larger (22M vs 110M).

 **Special thanks to:**
 *   @theElandor - for contributing the UMAP implemtation, CLI parsing improvements and cleanup via a pull request.